kiwy37/Regex-to-dfa-convertor/README.md

 # Regex-to-dfa-convertor

-Write an application that for a given regular expression r constructs a deterministic finite automaton M = (Q, Σ, δ, q0, F), such that the language described by r is precisely the language recognized by M.
+This is an application that for a given regular expression r constructs a deterministic finite automaton M = (Q, Σ, δ, q0, F), such that the language described by r is precisely the language recognized by M.

 Define a function that takes a valid regular expression r as a parameter and returns an object of type deterministic finite automaton.
 The returned automaton must recognize the language represented by r.
 Auxiliary classes and functions will also be defined and constructed as needed to solve the problem.